Skip to content

 How it works

-A scene block accepts the same member set as the top-level chart, plus annotation-visibility verbs.
+A scene block accepts the same member set as the top-level chart.
 At parse time, each scene becomes a SceneNode in the AST.
 The DSL converter merges scene members on top of the base chart to produce the effective ChartData and ChartOptions for that scene.

 At render time: